Skip to main content

 Australia (Western Australia)

 Australian specimens are known for particularly intense dark green coloring.
-Often found as water-worn pebbles in alluvial deposits, giving them a naturally smooth appearance.
+Often found as water-worn pebbles in alluvial deposits, which gives them a naturally smooth appearance.

 Physical Properties